-Please ensure that a value is stated in panel 4 of the form FR1, as it is required for the fees assessment.
+A value must be stated in panel 4 of the form FR1, as it is required for the fees assessment.
 Where the property has been conveyed other than for full value, the fees will be assessed under the current Land Registration Fee Order on the unencumbered market value, see HM Land Registry: Registration Services fees.

 13.5 Completion of a prescribed clauses lease

 Clauses LR1 to LR12 must be completed as appropriate.
 Clauses LR13 and LR14 may be omitted.